dhk3136/facial-emotion-visual-detection/README.md

-# Human emotion detection via visual, facial expressions - a seven-category classifier
+# Human facial emotion detection - a seven-category CV classifier

 *a work in progress*